mamcer/c-exercises/README.md

 # C

-Some resolutions of exercises in C to help a family member who is taking his first steps in programming
+Some exercise resolutions in C to help a family member who is taking his first steps in programming

 ## command line